HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 irreps and then iterate through all relative momenta.
 Using our `MakeGroupSum` function we construct the operators that will make up the GEVP.
 Later on we need to take the outer product in order to obtain the actual GEVP.

+From the given operators we need to extract the momenta and then perform the outer product of source and sink momenta.

 ---